 SUTHERLIN (Alt.
-518 ft.) is three miles beyond Oakland.
-It is a lumber center and the cradle of the turkeyraising industry.
+518 ft.) is three miles beyond Oakland and is the cradle of the turkey-raising industry.
 Here was established the first turkey farm in Oregon.
-The Sutherlin Valley, 11 miles long and 4 miles wide, lies to the east between the Umpgua and Calapooya Valleys.
+The Sutherlin Valley, 11 miles long and 4 miles wide, lies to the east between the Umpqua and Calapooya Valleys.
 Deer Creek is crossed near ROSEBURG (Alt.
-459 ft.)
-14 miles south of Sutherlin.
-Roseburg is the seat of Douglas County and one of the State's largest lumber producing centers.
-It is situated on a curve of the Umpqua River and is the rail head for fishing parties on this famous stream.
+459 ft.) which lies 14 miles south of Sutherlin.
+Roseburg is the seat of Douglas County and situated on a curve of the Umpqua River at its confluence with Deer Creek.
+An annual Rose Festival is held in May, at which strawberries are also displayed, the berry being an important crop here.
 Mt.
-Nebo (1,100 ft.) is seen to the west across the Umpqua.
+Nebo (1,100 ft.) is seen to the west, across the Umpqua.

 Ten miles beyond Roseburg is DILLARD (Alt.
-528 ft.) wood-working center and famous for its fine cantaloupes.
-Twelve miles beyond Dillard you pass through MYRTLE CREEK (Alt.
+528 ft.), where fine cantaloupes are grown.
+Twelve miles beyond Dillard you pass the town of MYRTLE CREEK (Alt.
 609 ft.) on a stream of the same name.
-A large plywood plant is located here, and the town serves an area where fruit growing, dairying and poultry raising are carried on.
+The town serves an area where lumbering, fruit growing, dairying, and poultry raising is carried on.
 Six miles beyond Myrtle Creek is RIDDLE (Alt.
-705 ft.) which serves a rich logging and lumbering area.
+705 ft.), which serves the surrounding lumbering and mining camps.
 Five miles south of Riddle your train enters Cow Creek Canyon, which is followed for 35 miles.
 This picturesque ravine lies within steep walls which rise to a height of 1,000 feet above the tumultuous stream.
 Cow Creek was so named because in this canyon a settler found and recovered cattle stolen by marauding Indians.

 Twenty-three miles south of Riddle, WEST FORK (Alt.
 1,009 ft.), famous for its fine fishing, is passed, and 13 miles farther you reach GLENDALE (Alt.
 1,403 ft.) in the heart of a mining and lumbering region.
 North of Glendale two prominent peaks rise above the skyline-Grayback, 4,033 ft., and Panther Butte, 3,517 ft.
-Just south of Glendale your train passes through a tunnel under a ridge which forms the divide between the Umpgua and Rogue River Valleys; the crest of this divide forms the boundary between Douglas and Josephine Counties.
+Just south of Glendale your train passes through a tunnel under a ridge which forms the divide between the Umpqua and Rogue River Valleys; the crest of this divide forms the boundary between Douglas and Josephine Counties.